stoplightio/docs/articles/testing/continuous-integration.md

 prism mock --spec open-api-spec.json
 ```

-For more information on mock testing with Prism, see [here](FIXME).
+For more information on mock testing with Prism, see [Mocking Introduction](FIXME).

 ## Contract Testing